fennadew/minor-vangogh/README.md

 </details>

+## CSS to the rescue
+<b>Learning goal: Make a pleasurable interface for the visitors of the van Gogh museum</b>

+We had thought of adding a zero state.
+I implemented the zero state in the main functionality of the app (the swipe) so that people immediately understand the interface.

+The swipe is a pleasurable functionality because it animates your interaction.
+Because it's so easy and feels good, the user enjoys doing it.

+The further you swip to the left or right, the more the themes change into a like or dislike.
+This gives the user good feedback about what he is doing.

 ## Performance matters
 <b>Learning goal: Make a super fast app with high perfomance, so it gets the look and feel of a native app</b>